mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 ```
 Who is going on vacation?
 Please provide their email address. leshy@midsummer.corp.local
 ```
-That's all for challenge #3!
+Don't forget to download the `fernflower_flag1.png` file that we will need later!
+That's all for challenge #3 :)

 # 4. Puck